Contact

 This kind of feedback is of course very encouraging for us, but it isn’t 100% conclusive.
 It wasn’t until we started developing coaching tracks that the idea for a more structured assessment came to the fore.

-Coaching tracks are Sanctus Coaching programmes designed to engage and develop specific cohorts, like: progressive leaders, women in business, new and returning parents.
-The programmes are a set number of sessions long and feature an assessment of the employee’s skillset at the beginning and end of their coaching.
+Coaching tracks are Sanctus Coaching programmes designed to engage and develop specific cohorts, like progressive leaders, women in business, or new and returning parents.
+The programmes are a set number of sessions long and feature an assessment of the employee’s skill set at the beginning and end of their coaching.

 As we began documenting the impacts of coaching on different groups, we realised that regardless of the situation employees were in, there were certain constants all humans could (and did) benefit from in the workplace.